intere/GeoTrackKit/README.md

 - Pull tracks in from HealthKit (Activity App)
     - `NOTE:` This is an iOS 11+ only feature and requires a physical device to test
     - This capability is in a subspec: `HealthKit`
+- Write tracks to HealthKit
+    - `NOTE:` This is an iOS 11+ only feature and requires a physical device to test
+    - This capability is in a subspec: `HealthKit`
 - Example App to demonstrate capabilities